georgerodman/jugg-league-analytics/docs/PROJECT_SPEC.md

 ## Nominated-Player Workflow

 Optimize the main draft screen around one currently nominated player.
-Show the information needed to decide whether and how far to pursue that player: projected performance, expected price or price range, value surplus, positional context, roster fit, risks, comparable alternatives, and relevant owner signals.
+Show the information needed to decide whether and how far to pursue that player: projected performance, publicly sourced auction values when available, historical JUGG prices, external ADP, positional context, roster fit, risks, comparable alternatives, and relevant owner signals.

 There is intentionally no live bid-entry stream.
 The user selects or confirms the nominated player, uses the app for decision support while bidding happens elsewhere, then records the final winner and sale price.
 The app immediately advances state and recommendations.